-As is true for prior long-term fiscal projections for the Financial Report, the assumptions for GDP, interest rates, and other economic and demographic variables underlying this year's projections are the same assumptions that underlie the most recent Social Security and Medicare trustees' report projections, adjusted for historical revisions that occur annually.
-The use of discount factors consistent with the Social Security trustees' rate allows for consistent present value calculations over 75 years between the Statements of Long-Term Fiscal Projections and the Statements of Social Insurance.
+As is true for prior long-term fiscal projections for the Financial Report, the assumptions for GDP, interest rates, and other economic and demographic variables underlying this year's projections are the same assumptions that underlie the most recent Social Security and Medicare Trustees' Report projections, adjusted for historical revisions that occur annually.
+These assumptions differ from those in the President's Budget because they extend for 75 years, rather than 25 years.
+Additionally, they assume extension of current policy whereas the economic assumptions in the President's Budget assume full implementation of policies reflected in the Budget.
+The use of discount factors consistent with the Social Security Trustees' rate allows for consistent present value calculations over 75 years between the SLTFP and the SOSI.

-The following bullets summarize the key assumptions used for the categories of receipts and spending presented in the basic financial statement and the disclosures:
+The following bullets summarize the key assumptions used for the categories of receipts and spending presented in the SLTFP and the disclosures: